 Got chewing gum stuck to your clothes?
 Don’t fret – there are a few simple ways to remove it without damaging your fabric.
-In this article, we’ll go over some of the most cost-effective, at-home methods for removing chewing gum from clothes.
-Read on for more!
+In this guide, we’ll cover everything from cost-effective at-home DIY methods to the professional solutions used by experts to ensure a perfect, residue-free finish.

-The Best Ways to Remove Chewing Gum From Clothes
+The Best Way to Remove Chewing Gum (Fast & Safe)

-One of the most effective and straightforward ways to get chewing gum out of fabric is through freezing.
+One of the most effective and common ways to get chewing gum out of fabric is through freezing.

 How to do it: